-test palette draws graphically profiles R(z),G(z),B(z), where $0 \le z \le 1$, as calculated by the current color palette.
-In other words, it is a beautiful plot you would have to construct from the result of show palette palette 256 float.
-The optional parameter, a permutation of letters rgb, determines the sequence of r,g,b profiles drawn one after the other - try this yourself for set palette gray.
-The default sequence is rgb.
+test palette plots profiles of R(z),G(z),B(z), where $0 \le z \le 1$.
+These are the RGB components of the current color palette.
+It also plots the apparent net intensity as calculated using NTSC coefficients to map RGB onto a grayscale.
+The optional parameter, a permutation of letters rgb, determines the sequence in which the r,g,b profiles are drawn.

-80 Undefine
+Undefine